TwentyFourMinutes/Venflow/README.md

 - [GitKraken](https://www.gitkraken.com/) for providing a full fledged git UI with a bunch of great features.
 - [Shields](https://shields.io/) for providing awesome badges for the README.

+#### Awesome people which helped in the development

+- [LunarLite](https://github.com/LunarLite) for helping me with highly complex logically issues.
+- [AnotherZane](https://github.com/AnotherZane) for being one of the early alpha testers.
+- [Jas](https://github.com/jas777) and [Fatal](https://github.com/fatalcenturion) for providing general surface API ideas

 ## Notes

 ### Contact information